Misdiagnosed Heart Attack

 What is a Heart Attack?

 heart attack (also called an acute myocardial infarction or MI) occurs when a blockage in the heart’s arteries reduces or completely cut off the blood supply to a portion of the heart, resulting in heart muscle damage.
 Doctors and emergency room staff should always be alert to the possibility that heart attack could be the cause of a patient’s visit to the emergency room.
 Although a common medical emergency, it is often overlooked or misdiagnosed.
 When a heart attack is quickly detected and treated, most patients can recover and go on to live a normal life.
 However, left untreated, it can easily lead to permanent disability or death.
-Due to medical malpractice in the emergency room, some heart attack patients are sent home undiagnosed, untreated, and at very high risk of losing their lives.
+Due to emergency room malpractice, some heart attack patients are sent home undiagnosed, untreated, and at very high risk of losing their lives.

 What is a Misdiagnosed Heart Attack?